ultrav71/ultrav71/README.md

 - 👋 Hi, I’m @ultrav71
-- 👀 I’m interested in sequencing and viral genomics.
+- 👀 I’m interested in sequencing, viral genomics, genomics in general, and bioinformatics.
 - 🌱 I’m currently learning RStudio.

 - 📫 How to reach me - here